-Starting a cosmetic line with no money, tip #4: Focus on what really matters and learn how to save money.
+Starting a cosmetic line with no money, tip #4: Focus on what really matters and learn to save money.

 While there are expenses you cannot avoid, some others are totally useless.

-Completely useless are expenses such as: business cards, brand new Mac for your office, new desks and furniture and in general everything that is not directly related to your cosmetic product, yet only serves the purpose of letting you feel like a "real" entrepreneur.
+Completely useless are expenses such as: business cards, brand new Mac for your office, new desks and furniture, and, in general, everything that is not directly related to your cosmetic product, yet only serves the purpose of letting you feel like a "real" entrepreneur.

 If you subscribed to my newsletter, you know that spending too much money on unnecessary things is what I consider the #1 mistake when starting a new business.

 For example, starting a legal business entity doesn't have to be complicated and expensive.